griefzz/harbour/README.md

 }
 ```

-If you want to modify a Response between Ships you should use theResponse& parameter in your Ships.
+If you want to modify a Response between Ships you should use the Response& parameter in your Ships.

 If no Ship returns a valid Response.
-The Response& parameter willultimately be returned instead.
+The Response& parameter will ultimately be returned instead.

 ## Start Building